dpisano/docker-bro/README.md

 To run this you should use the following command line options.

--d --net=host -v /opt/bro/logs:/opt/bro/logs -v /opt/bro/spool:/opt/bro/spool`
+'-d --net=host -v /opt/bro/logs:/opt/bro/logs -v /opt/bro/spool:/opt/bro/spool`